XRPLF/xrpl-dev-portal/content/concepts/payment-types/escrow.md

 **Solution:** By placing 55 billion XRP into time-based escrows, Ripple ensures that the supply of XRP in circulation is predictable and increases at a slow but steady rate.
 Others who hold XRP know that Ripple cannot flood the market, even if the company's priorities or strategy changes.

 Placing the money into escrow does not directly protect Ripple's holdings from malicious actors, but it sharply reduces the amount of XRP that can be quickly stolen or redirected if a malicious actor gains temporary control over Ripple's XRP accounts.
 This reduces the risk of catastrophic losses of XRP and increases the time for Ripple to detect, prevent, and track down unintended uses of Ripple's XRP assets.

-### Use Case: Interledger Payments

-**Background:** In the quickly-developing world of financial technology, one of the core challenges is coordinating activities that cross multiple digital money systems, or ledgers.
-Many proposed solutions to this problem (including early views of the XRP Ledger!) can be reduced to creating "one ledger to rule them all."
-Ripple believes no single system can meet the needs of everyone in the world: in fact, some desirable features are mutually exclusive.
-Instead, Ripple believes that an interconnected network of ledgers—an _interledger_—is the true future of financial technology.
-The [Interledger Protocol][] defines standards for making as many systems as possible connect securely and smoothly.

-The most fundamental principle of inter-ledger payments is _conditional transfers_.
-Multi-hop payments have a risk problem: the more hops in the middle, the more places the payment can fail.
-Interledger solves this with the financial equivalent of a "[two-phase commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)", where the two steps are (1) prepare conditional transfers, then (2) fulfill the conditions to execute the transfers.
-The Interledger project defined a [crypto-conditions][] specification to standardize automated ways to define and verify conditions, and settled on SHA-256 hashes as a "common denominator" of such conditions.

-**Solution:** The Escrow feature makes the XRP Ledger ideal for bridging multi-hop payments using the Interledger Protocol, because it natively supports transfers that deliver XRP based on PREIMAGE-SHA-256 crypto-conditions, and it executes those transfers within seconds of being presented with the matching fulfillment.

 ## See Also